 Program adaptability: the program includes content on how culture and language influence the way mathematics is learned.
-The program encourages educators to understand the context of individual families involved with the program including cultural and language differences.
+It encourages participants to understand the context of individual families involved with the program, including cultural and language differences.
 The provider has also produced a series of simple tip sheets for families in different languages.

 Staffing: services should consider the cost of backfill when determining the cost of accessing this resource.

-Factors to consider: services should consider how staff may be able to share the practice knowledge obtained from this resource with others at the service.
-This will ensure that improved approaches to practice or innovative ideas can be implemented across the service as a whole.
+Factors to consider: consider how staff might share practice knowledge with others at the service, and how improved approaches or innovative ideas could be implemented across the service.

 Australian experience: this program was designed in Australia and has been implemented in a number of locations in Victoria.

 Strength of Evidence

 Level 5 - Foundational research evidence